PE02086A.gif (1977 bytes)

 cyhper.jpg (53025 bytes)

-Whilst Serving in Sharjah in 1968, I found the local Radio Club (then Eric by Mike Joyner) here I spent every free moment of my time over the next ten plus months.
-I obtained the call sign MP4TCR & MP4BHT.
+Whilst Serving in Sharjah in 1968, I found the local Radio Club (then Run by Mike Joyner) here I spent every free moment of my time over the next ten plus months.
+I obtained the callsign MP4TCR & MP4BHT.
 And had great fun with Derek G3RKN <SK> & Mike GM8FYJ.
 I also was lucky (I now realise) to go on adventure Training (as it was called) to Iran.
 And whilst in Tehran met up with EP2CB Chuck Bowers, a then Colonel in the USAF (now SK I think).
 Working in the US Embassy.
 I was invited to visit his house and allowed to use his station.
 His wife cooked a huge evening meal and we ate looking out at the black mountains.
-A visit I shall never forget at 19 years of age.
+A visit I shall never forget.

 On returning to the UK in May 1969 and public duties at Buckingham Palace, St James and the Tower.
 Amateur Radio thoughts where put away in my mind and the riggers of UK Military life took over.
 However the yearn to do more with my interest in radio was niggling at me.
 So with an unexpected suggestion of the 2i/c Queens Company I applied to move to the Royal Signals.